Maheshwm11/CS180-LMS/README.md

 - To clean the database, un-comment line 23 and 24 in Menus.java class and run the program.
 You may end the program normally or just hard-quit.

 # Who did What?
-- Menus:
-  - Login portion: Tiffany
+- Client:
+  - Colby & Madhav
-  - Menu portion: Colby
+  - Refresh portion: Colby
-    - Based off of methods written by Joseph
+  - GUI: Colby & Joseph
+- Server:
-- Post:
+  - Tiffany
   - Colby
+    - Used some outdated early implementation by Joseph
+- Post (Project 4):
+  - Colby
-- Data:
+- Data (Project 4):
   - Madhav
 - Test Cases:
   - Joseph